 Handling your intermodal cargo with care.

-A highly specialized business, hauling containers requires special attention to detail, which is why Jetco handles each container with a high level of individual care.
+A highly specialized business, hauling containers and ISO tanks requires special attention to detail, which is why Jetco handles each one with a high level of individual care.

-To ensure excellent service, Jetco follows a carefully laid out procedure to make the process of hauling containers from the ports to the rail, and vice versa, run smoothly:
+To ensure excellent service, Jetco follows carefully laid out procedures to make the process of hauling your cargo to and from the ports to the rail, client site or other destination run smoothly:

-- Ensure the container has been unloaded, cleared customs and is ready for pickup.
+- Ensure the cargo has been unloaded, cleared customs and is ready for pickup.
 It is essential for all holds to be released before the container is ready for pickup.

-- Understand the contents of the container.
+- Understand the contents of the container or ISO tank.
 Heavy containers may need a tri-axle chassis.
 Out-of-gauge, open top and flat racks may require permits.
 Hazmat loads have special paperwork requirements.

 Tips to ensure you have an excellent Intermodal experience: